Marina Abramovic in Belgrade: A long-awaited homecoming | DW | 19.09.2019

 Coming home

-Abramovic represented Serbia and Montenegro at the 47th Venice Biennale in 1997 with the graphic and highly controversial sculpture and video installation Balkan Baroque — her very personal response to the ongoing Balkan Wars for which she won the Golden Lion for best artist.
+Abramovic represented Serbia and Montenegro at the 47th Venice Biennale in 1997 with the graphic and highly controversial sculpture, video installation and performance, Balkan Baroque — her very personal response to the ongoing Balkan Wars for which she won the Golden Lion for best artist.

 Read more: Eight hours with extreme performance artist Marina Abramović